 - ⅓ cup sugar

 - 14 tablespoons unsalted butter cut in cubes, softened, but not fully room temperature

 - 1 egg + 1 tablespoon water for egg wash

-- Add in the eggs and milk and keep mixing.
+- Add in the eggs and yeast mixture and keep mixing.
 As soon as a dough forms, switch the paddle attachment with the dough hook.
 Mix on medium for about 4 minutes, then turn to low.

 - Slowly add the butter, one tablespoon at a time, waiting until the butter is incorporated before adding more.
 Mix for about 8 minutes, stopping and scraping the bowl halfway through.
 The dough should sound moist and slap against the side of the bowl.
 Resist ay urges to add more flour,